Paul Althouse: Biography

 Althouse spent much of the 1920s dedicated to concert performances.
 After a five-year absence from opera, he appeared as Faust in San Francisco in 1925.
 He joined the roster of singers at the Philadelphia Civic Opera Company (PCOC) that year, making his debut with the company as Avito in L'amore dei tre re.
 He also sang Samson in Samson and Delilah and Don José in Carmen with the company that year.
 He visited the Bayreuth Festival in the summer of 1925, and decided he wanted to train as a Heldentenor.
 He toured New Zealand with Arthur Middleton in October 1925, subsequently making his first foray into the heavier repertoire at the PCOC as Tristan in Tristan und Isolde on March 25, 1926.
 He continued to perform with the PGOC annually through 1929 in such roles as Canio in Pagliacci, Pinkerton, Radamès in Aida, Siegmund in Die Walküre, and Walther von Stolzing in Die Meistersinger von Nürnberg.

 In 1929 Althouse made his first appearances at major European opera houses, appearing at the Berlin State Opera, the Staatsoper Stuttgart, and the Royal Swedish Opera, mainly as Turiddu and as Canio.
 That same year he also performed in concerts with the Eaton Choral Society in Toronto.
 In 1930 he sang at the Chicago Civic Opera as Tannhauser and Siegmund.
 In 1931 he sang the title role in Stravinsky's Oedipus rex with the Philadelphia Orchestra under conductor Leopold Stokowski.
 He sang Tristan and Siegfried in concert with the orchestra the following year.
-In 1933 he sang Tristan in San Francisco.
+In 1933, he sang Tristan in San Francisco.

 After a thirteen-year absence, Althouse returned to the Met on February 26, 1933, for a special concert honoring Giulio Gatti-Casazza.
 He next appeared on stage as Siegmund in Die Walküre on February 3, 1934, with Frida Leider as Brünnhilde.
 He appeared annually at Met for the next six years, singing such roles as Aegisth in Elektra, Loge in Das Rheingold, Pinkerton, Tristan, Walther von Stolzing, and the title role in Lohengrin.
-His last appearance at the Met was in a concert evening on February 18, 1940.
+Althouse made his last appearance at the Met during a Sunday Night Concert on February 18, 1940.